ovcharovcoder/avif-preview/README.md

 - Right-click on any file with the `.avif` extension in the Explorer panel.
 - Select **Open AVIF Preview** from the context menu.

-This will open the image in a dedicated Webview panel with support for zoom, panning, and automatic refresh on file changes.

-Note: VS Code does not yet have native built-in preview for AVIF files when double-clicking (as of December 2025).
-This extension provides a reliable alternative via the context menu.

 ---

 ## 🧩 Contributing